DigitalMediaProfessionals/dv-sdk/README.md

 # DV SDK

-This repository controls version of each submodule repositories.
+The SDK is composed by several submodules, this repository controls version of each submodule repositories.

 ## Get repositories